sanjeta-singh/AeroG/README.md

 ```

 ## Architecture Note: Why are these separate?
-You might notice that `pipeline-compose.yml` only includes the data processing layer.
+You will notice that `pipeline-compose.yml` only includes the data processing layer.
 This is intentional:
 *   **Pipeline Scope**: `pipeline-compose.yml` is dedicated to the "Always-On" **Data Pipeline** (Ingestion -> Kafka -> Processing -> Storage).
 These services form the stable backbone of the system.
 *   **Development Cycle**: The **Frontend** and **BFF** are user-facing components that often require frequent updates, hot-reloading (for React), and different scaling strategies.
 Keeping them separate allows developers to iterate on the UI without restarting the heavy Kafka infrastructure.